-^{} Note: The evaluation will be based on their detailed learning how to conduct the test record and analyze the finding as well as their performance in the practical and / OR viva voce examination.
+- Note-The evaluation will be based on their detailed learning how to conduct the test record and analyze the finding as well as their performance in the practical and/or viva voce examination. - Schedule for practical for E-1 shall be included in the time table (ten working days may be allocated).